5/7/2025

 CFO

-Sure, Mark.
-I'll take the first one on cash.
+Sure.
+Mark, I'll take the first one on cash, right?
 I mean, the way we think about minimum cash is roughly from a working capital perspective, roughly about a billion dollars.
-So anything on top of that goal has been to invest back in the business to ultimately try to generate long-term free cash flow per share.
+So anything on top of that, our goal has been to invest back in the business to ultimately try to generate long-term free cash flow per share.
 And what you're seeing in the business is the business is free cash flow generative.
-So I view capital allocation in general is not changed.
-There's good opportunities for us to invest to ultimately drive long-term production of more profit dollars.
+So our view on capital allocation in general has not changed.
+There's good opportunities for us to invest to ultimately drive you know, long-term production of, you know, more profit dollars.
 We are happy to do that.
-But the key for us is it has to meet sort of our IRR thresholds.
+But the key for us is it has to meet, you know, sort of our IRR thresholds.

 speaker